 Brokenera’s first musical venture was Locos Love (Let’s Taco It Over), a soulful 2012 pop rock jingle about everyone’s favorite shelled food.
 From that unlikely start, Jessi Knop and Garrick Karpinski recognized their collaborative potential – Karpinski a multi-instrumentalist and composer with a head full of melodies, and Knop, a singer/songwriter who could bring structure and a voice to those melodies.

 Several years of continued experimentation resulted in Cloud Effect, an expansive and ambitious first album that showcases the duo’s combined power and creative evolution.
-Beginning as a solitary studio effort for Karpinski, the songs on Cloud Effect revealed themselves in phases once Knop layered in vocals.
+Beginning as a solitary studio effort for Karpinski, the songs on Cloud Effect revealed themselves in phases as Knop layered in vocals.
 A back-and-forth songwriting process emerged and eventually the duo enlisted a string ensemble and chamber orchestra to perform their entwined melodies and rock riffs.
 (Magik*Magik Orchestra, best known for their work with Death Cab for Cutie, are featured.)